Skip to main content

 Personal information is only used for the purposes Blueprint has declared it will be used for.
 If it is disclosed outside of the purpose, the Privacy Office is notified and any potential impact on the individuals affected is assessed.
 If the impact may cause serious harm or has done so, an internal investigation will be carried out and an Action Plan implemented.

-If a breach of privacy occurs that is likely to or has caused the affected individuals serious harm, the Privacy Officer will notify the Privacy Commissioner and any affected individual, unless an exemption under the Privacy Act 2020 applies.
+If a breach of privacy occurs that is likely to or has caused the affected individuals serious harm, the Privacy Officer will notify the Privacy Commissioner and any affected individual, unless an exemption under the Privacy Amendment Act 2025 applies.

 The Privacy Commissioner’s Notify Us tool is used to provide guidance of whether a breach should be notified or not. (www.privacy.org.nz/responsibilities/privacy-breaches/notify-us/)